 The President made a statement on 4 September about Senator Hanson’s decision to wear a burqa into the Senate chamber, completely concealing her identity (see Bulletin 317).
 He referred to long-standing practice that the matter of dress is left to the judgment of senators, and referred to the Procedure Committee the question whether a change to that practice is warranted.
 The President also referred the question whether the Senate should adopt a ‘time out’ rule, similar to the House of Representatives standing order 94A.
 Unlike the Speaker, the President does not have the power to independently suspend a senator for disorder, a fact well-known in the Senate but not in the community.

 Two related references were made by the Senate on 6 September, on the motion of the Leader of the Australian Greens.
 One proposes the adoption of a parliamentary code for respecting cultural diversity, while the other seeks to add ‘adverse reflections on an individual or community on the basis of colour, national or ethnic origin, culture or religious belief’ to the conduct considered highly disorderly under Senate standing orders.

 Orders for production of documents

-- water licences in the Murray-Darling Basin (16 August)
+- water diversion in the Murray-Darling Basin (5 September, due 15 September)

 The details of those orders, and responses more generally, may now be found online.